iamd3vil/rlsr/docs/src/content/docs/config/config.md

 ### Targets

 The `targets` subsection specifies where the releases will be published.
-Rlsr supports multiple target types:
+Rlsr supports multiple target types, including GitHub and Docker.

-#### GitHub

-For releasing to GitHub, you need to specify:
-- `owner`: The GitHub username or organization name.
-- `repo`: The name of the GitHub repository.

-#### Docker

-For publishing Docker images, you need to provide:
-- `image`: The full name of the Docker image, including registry if applicable.
-- `dockerfile`: The path to the Dockerfile.
-- `context`: The build context for Docker.
+For detailed information on configuring targets, please refer to the [Release Targets Configuration](./targets) page.

 ### Checksum